wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/transforming-wasi-modules/transforming-wasi-modules.md

 const wasmFs = new WasmFs()

 let wasi = new WASI({
-  // Arguments passed to the Wasm Module
+  // Arguments passed to the WASM Module
   // The first argument is usually the filepath to the executable WASI module
   // we want to run.
   args: [wasmFilePath],

-  // Environment variables that are accesible to the Wasi module
+  // Environment variables that are accesible to the WASI module
   env: {},

-  // Bindings that are used by the Wasi Instance (fs, path, etc...)
+  // Bindings used by the WASI instance (fs, path, etc...)
   bindings: {
     ...WASI.defaultBindings,
     fs: wasmFs.fs